FZJ-INM1-BDA/siibra-explorer/URL_STATE.md

 # URL State

-User can run Interactive Atlas Viewer with the already selected state.
-It is possible to save application URL on any state and then after using this URL to run application state where the link was saved.
-With that, the user can create own state with writing URL and run an application with the self-made state.
+Interactive Atlas Viewer could be run with already selected state.
+It is possible to create or save application URL so, that it will contain specific data which will usefull to run application with already defined state.
+In URL, this specific data, is saved as URL query parameters.

 ## URL query parameters in Interactive Atlas Viewer